 If you’re miserable right now and you need to buy time, there are a few steps to take that will lessen the upstairs problem in the short-term.

 - Turn ceiling fans to high—and make sure they’re circulating counter-clockwise to create a cooling breeze

 - Use box fans and portable air conditioners to strategically cool small areas

 - Keep upstairs blinds and curtains shut during the day

 - Open windows on opposite sides of the house for cross breezes

-But this easy, 2-minute quiz will tell you if your house is eligible for a Sealed home upgrade package—which comes with a custom climate control plan designed by an HVAC expert as well as installation by trusted and vetted professionals.
+This easy, 2-minute questionnaire will tell you if your house is eligible for a Sealed home upgrade package—which comes with a custom climate control plan designed by an HVAC expert as well as installation by trusted and vetted professionals.

 We’ll do all the heavy lifting to make your house feel amazing, and we take all the guesswork and hassle out of finding the right contractor, negotiating pricing, and managing the project.
 All you need to do?
 Enjoy it when we’re done.

 Even better: Your home can get a Sealed makeover for no—or very little—upfront cost.
 It’s a simple system that works beautifully.

 If I don’t have to spend any extra money to get a huge improvement to my home, it’s just a no brainer at that point.Scott R., Sealed Customer